Battle of Penang: Aftermath

 The Zhemchug had been tied up in a state of non-readiness while her captain, Cmdr.
 Baron I. A. Cherkassov, went ashore that night to visit his wife (some accounts say his mistress).
 The keys for the ship's magazine had been taken ashore and no lookouts had been posted.
 Cherkassov watched in helpless horror from the Eastern & Oriental Hotel as his ship sank to the bottom of the Straits.
 He was court-martialled for negligence and was sentenced to 3½ years in prison, reduction in rank, and expulsion from the navy.
 His deputy, Lt.
 Kulibin, was sentenced to 1½ years in prison.
 However, Tsar Nicholas II reduced the sentences, and the two former officers were ordered to serve as ordinary seamen.
 Both would later distinguish themselves in combat and they were decorated with the Cross of St. George.

 Lt.
 Félix Théroinne, who commanded the Mousquet, was among those killed in the action.
 Thirty-six survivors out of the destroyer's crew of 80 were rescued by the Emden.
 Three of the French sailors died from their injuries and were buried at sea with military honours.
 Two days after the battle, the Emden stopped the British steamer Newburn and transferred the remaining French prisoners to her.
 She was then released and conveyed the prisoners to Sabang, Sumatra, then part of the neutral Dutch East Indies.

 The Emden continued her successful raiding mission for another 10 days, before she was encountered by the more powerful Royal Australian Navy light cruiser Sydney.
 The Sydney's heavier and longer range guns enabled her to severely damage the Emden, which had to be run aground and surrendered at the Battle of Cocos.

 Legacy

-A total of 12 Russian sailors are buried on Jerejak and Penang island.
-The monument honouring the sailors of Russian cruiser Zhemchug was twice renovated by Soviet sailors in 1972 and 1987 respectively.
+A total of 12 Russian sailors are buried at two sites in George Town – the Western Road Cemetery and on Jerejak Island.
+The monument honoring the sailors of Zhemchug was twice renovated by Soviet sailors in 1972 and 1987 respectively.
 The battle was mentioned numerous times by Vladimir Putin on his 2003 presidential visit to Malaysia.
-The Russian embassy in Malaysia holds memorial services twice annually in honour of the fallen sailors.
+The Russian embassy in Malaysia holds memorial services twice annually in honor of the fallen sailors.
+In October 2024, corvettes Aldar Tsydenzhapov, Gromkiy and Rezkiy, along with replenishment oiler Pechanga, arrived in George Town where the crews attended a ceremony to commemorate the 110th anniversary of the Battle of Penang.